tianc01/deep-learning-rat-seq-memory/README.md

 ### Instructions for Set Up ###

-* Download SuperChris_WellTrainedSession.mat in the shared link and save it as `data/SuperChris_WellTrainedSession.mat`.
-This .mat file contains a table with each row representing every 0.001 second recording time (50 minutes in total).
+* Download the .mat file which contains a table with each row representing every 0.001 second recording time (50 minutes in total).

 * Run `to_sql_all_tetrodes_superchris_session1.py`, which writes all the data in `SuperChris_WellTrainedSession.mat` to a SQlite database table.